-Some shops may not have changing rooms to try clothing on.
-Wear washable clothing that is easy to try clothing on over as well as to change into and out of.
+Some shops may not have try on rooms so wear clothing that is easy to try clothing on over as well as to change into and out of.

-To stay clean and comfortable throughout the day consider bringing hand sanitizer or baby wipes.
+To stay clean and comfortable throughout the day consider taking along some hand sanitizer or baby wipes.
 If you tend to get hungry, you may want to bring a small bottle of water and snacks.

-If you are concerned about your carbon footprint, instead of accepting new plastic bags with your purchase, you may want to bring plastic bags you already have to re-use.
+If you are concerned about your carbon footprint, instead of accepting new plastic bags with your purchase, you may want to bring a bag your already have to re-use.

 Those fabulous clothing bargains you picked up today in the thrift and vintage shops could be harboring potentially dangerous critters that could wreak havoc on your wardrobe.
 To help you protect your current clothing and enjoy your new thrift finds, ZTrend has created a tip sheet on treating and caring for pre-owned items as well as other convenient tips while thrift shopping.

-Clothing moths will entertain on your most luxurious cashmere, silk and woolen fabrics.
-As a New Yorker, there was a time I believed that East Coast moths were different, more sophisticated than their relatives living abroad.
-They adore designer labels (Chanel and Lacroix being at the top of their list), and always tend to consume the most visible areas of a garment like the bust, collar, and the outer cuffs.
-The truth is a moth is a moth no matter where it's from, and love natural fabrics just like their cloth-eating beetle friends.
-They favor furs and even processed fibers like rayon and, bamboo, and if your luxurious natural-fiber garments haven't been cleaned before storage, well they will be at the top of a moths dinner list.
+Clothing moths will dine on your most luxurious cashmere, silk and woolen fabrics.
+As a New Yorker, there was a time when I believed that East Coast moths were different from other moths, more sophisticated than their relatives living abroad.
+They adore designer labels (Chanel and Lacroix being at the top of their list), and always tend to nibble on the most visible areas of a garment like the bust, collar, and the outer cuffs.
+The truth is a moth is, a moth no matter where it's from, loves natural fibers just like their cloth-eating beetle friends.
+They favor furs and even unthinkable processed fibers like rayon and bamboo, and if your luxurious natural-fiber garments haven't been cleaned before storage, well they will be at the top of a moths dinner list.

-No matter how clean a second-hand garment appears, always handle it as if it is needs laundering.
+No matter how clean a second-hand garment appears, always handle it as if it is in need of laundering.
 Moth and beetle eggs cannot be seen with the naked eye and once those babies hatch in your home the devastation can be unimaginable.
 You can keep your wardrobe safe by taking a few simple preventative measures.

 - wash and hot dry washable garments